MiniFate/MiniFate/_chapters/00-outline.md

 She _would_ need to roll to subdue him before his friends can escape, or to recognize him as a `Student of the Blade Dancers`.

 ```
-- The GM sets a target number for the roll.
-This is public.
-Don't roll until the target is set.
 - TODO: does the GM pull a target out of their ass?
 Do they (like players) start from zero and invoke aspects?
 Do bigger baddies just start with more fate points?
 - TODO: Does the GM always roll, even when there is no opposing NPC?
 I think yes, for a consistent probability distribution
-- When prompted, roll four dice and add them up per the table
 - You may also invoke aspects for bonuses.
 More on that below
 - If you have multiple free invokes on the same aspect, can you burn them all at once?
 ```